 Rent corrections

 In late 2023 we identified a number of possible errors in how we historically calculated rent for some of our tenants, based on policies that were introduced in 2004 and 2016.
-Unfortunately, some of our tenants were overcharged as a result.

-How we will correct the error
+How we have been addressing the error

 In early 2024 we wrote to all current tenants who were affected by the error, to inform them of this issue and to apologise.